In this post, I’d like to go over some environmental risk factors associated with IBD.

 Non-steroidal anti-inflammatory drugs (NSAID’s)

 Aspirin, Advil, Motrin, Aleve.
 Chances are, you’ve heard of at least one of those brands of popular NSAID’s, you might have taken them at some point for pain caused by inflammation, but did you know that they are also a risk factor in the development of IBD?
-The FDA has already stated (in 2005) that NSAID’s come with an increased risk of “serious adverse cardiovascular events”, so there are now warnings included in all drug packaging.
+The FDA has already stated that NSAID’s come with an increased risk of “serious adverse cardiovascular events”, so there are now warnings included in all drug packaging.
 And some of these drugs, like Vioxx, have already been pulled from the market.

 These same drugs also harm our stomach lining, which can cause ulcers to form.
 In studies specific to IBD, there seems to be a consensus that NSAID’s should be avoided in those with Crohn’s or Ulcerative Colitis.
 This can obviously make pain management more challenging, but your doctor has other options at their disposal.